 |

-At anchor with the tide running, work your lead back down
+At anchor, with a nice flowing tide, work your lead back down

 the tide, 'feeling' the bottom. |